Kerbalism/Kerbalism/README.rst

 ------

 Transmission rates are realistic, and scale with distance to the point that it may take a long time to transmit data from the outer solar system.
-Data transmission happens transparently in loaded and unloaded vessels, as usual.
+Data transmission happens transparently in loaded and unloaded vessels.
 The resulting communication system is simple, yet it also results in more realistic vessel and mission designs.